dunnkers/jeroenoverschie.nl/README.md

 Run:

 ```
-gssg
+npm run build
+npm run deploy
 ```

-Which will generate the website at `/static`.
-Upload it to GitHub pages.
+Which will generate the website at `/static`, replace `localhost` with the website name, and upload it to GitHub pages 🙌🏻.